fractalbach/linear-algebra-notes/md/6mmfunc.md

         4 & 5
     \end{bmatrix}
 $$
-And finally, let's say that $A$ represents the first matrix, and $B$ represents the second matrix,
+And finally, let's say that $G$ represents the first matrix, and $F$ represents the second matrix,
 $$
-    f \circ g =
+    g \circ f =
-    A B
+    GF
 $$